-Our modern supramax sdari design vessel at sea is designed as safe, robust and reliable to carry wide range of cargos in her co2 fitted holds.
-Her 36 mts cranes together with 14 cbm grabs would give faster load and discharging result.
+Our modern Sdari design supramax vessel is safe, robust and reliable to carry a wide range of cargoes in her co2 fitted holds.
+Her 36 mt cranes together with 13 cbm grabs give faster loading and discharging result.

-Our Nacks 61 design has the distinct advantages in loading capability, speed and fuel consumption by the innovative design and construction together with being more environmental friendly.
+Our Nacks 61 design has the distinct advantages in loading capability, speed and fuel consumption by the innovative design and construction as well as being more environmentally friendly.

-Tsuneishi Shipbuilding Co., Ltd. (Head office: Hiroshima Prefecture, Japan) has brought to market the Tess 64 Aeroline, a Dwt 63,700 mt type Bulk Carrier that is equipped with the new Aeroline technology to reduce wind resistance.
-Aeroline is a new technology for reducing wind resistance, which combines the cut-corner design for the accommodation corner in previous models with a newly developed streamlined shape for the fore upper bow, for a 10% reduction in wind resistance.
-The fore upper bow has been rounded, giving the ship a stylish streamlined design.
+Tsuneishi Shipbuilding Co., Ltd. Japan has introduced to market the Tess 64 Aeroline design 63,700 Dwt bulk carrier that is equipped with the new Aeroline technology.
+It is to reduce wind resistance by 10% which combines the cut-corner design for the accommodation corners in previous models with a newly developed shape for the fore rounded upper bow giving the ship a stylish streamlined design.

-Moreover, the Tess 64 Aeroline design was most emphasized on the performance under actual sea conditions (actual operating speed at full load draft).
-While being in good fuel-efficiency at full load draft, the Tess 64 Aeroline also has a shallow draft design to meet port restrictions, and being able to carry even more cargo loads, thereby boosting transport ability of 79,000 ㎥ and increasing the efficiency for cargo loads.
+The Tess 64 Aeroline also has a shallow draft design to meet port restrictions, and being able to carry even more cargo loads, thereby boosting transport ability of 79,000 ㎥.

-All our Ultramaxes are certified as ‘Green Ship’ under the Maritime Singapore Green Initiative “Green Ship Programme” led by the Maritime and Port Authority of Singapore.
+Some of our Ultramaxes were certified as ‘Green Ship’ under the Maritime Singapore Green Initiative “Green Ship Programme” led by The Maritime and Port Authority of Singapore.